gustavosinacio/unixverse/README.md

 ediftark

+# Starting

+Run script `install` to setup your environment

 # TO DO List

 - create a file to read lines, check if line is a installed program.
 If not, install it